Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 Now, all that’s left to do is publish your slider on a page or post.

-You could easily copy and paste the shortcode if you are still using the WordPress Classic Editor.
-For more information, follow our tutorial on how to add a shortcode in WordPress.
+You could easily copy and paste the shortcode if you still use the WordPress Classic Editor.
+For more information, you can follow our tutorial on how to add a shortcode in WordPress.

 That said, if you are using the newer Gutenberg block editor, then Soliloquy has a block you can use that directly links to all of your sliders.

-Just head over to Pages/Posts » Add New or edit an existing page/post.
+Just head over to Pages/Posts » Add New or edit an existing page or post.

 Once you are done, simply hit ‘Publish’ or ‘Update.’